mdarman4/Foody99/README.md

-This is startup in year 2019 in which I was part of
+This is startup in year 2019.
+I have listed food items on this app.